Bloom deployment modes

 With the server plugin

 This mode is useful for users who want the collaboration and persistent storage capabilities, but prefer a locally installed app.
 In this mode, the server plugin component is installed on the Neo4j database.
 The database can be locally created in Desktop, or in a remote server instance or cluster.
-When the Explore client connects to the Neo4j database, it checks for the presence of the Bloom server plugin.
-If found, the Explore client relies on the server to provide storage and user authorization capabilities.
+When the Bloom client connects to the Neo4j database, it checks for the presence of the Bloom server plugin.
+If found, the Bloom client relies on the server to provide storage and user authorization capabilities.

 Even though the server plugin can package and host the Bloom client, you may prefer to use your own web server and host the Bloom client separately from the Neo4j database server.